MagisterIuris/CONNECT_4_PROJECT/README.md

 # Connect 4 AI Project

-This project, developed last year, focuses on creating an artificial intelligence (AI) for playing the Connect 4 game.
+This project, developed 2 years ago, focuses on creating an artificial intelligence (AI) for playing the Connect 4 game.
 The AI offers three levels of difficulty: easy, intermediate, and hard.
 The implementation utilizes the Minimax algorithm for strategic decision-making.

 ## Features